 The Occupational Safety and Health Administration (OSHA) describes these incidents as those where the worker is struck-by, caught-in, or caught-between pieces of equipment.
 When any of these issues occur, the likelihood of serious injury is high.
 The equipment on an oil rig and in the field is heavy, and one mistake when using the machinery can seriously harm workers.
 To improve safety, oil and gas companies can provide regular inspections, diligently maintain the equipment, and hold training sessions about how to use the equipment.
 Failure to take these important steps means your employer is not doing their job and you can hold them accountable for your injuries.

 In the oil and gas industry, workers often work with and around flammable materials, including gases, vapors, and liquids.
 It is impossible to avoid these hazards completely, but there are ways to safely handle them.
 Wearing proper personal protection equipment, establishing safe work practices, and knowing how to dispose of flammable material are all important safety measures you should take.
 When your employer does not encourage or teach these methods, they could be to blame for any accidents caused by a fire or explosion.

 Why choose Brunkenhoefer, P.C.
-Injury Attorneys?
+Injury Attorney?

 Workers injured in oilfield accidents are often in tough positions.
 You cannot go back to work right away because you need to recover and you may not be able to return to your former position at all.
-If this is the case for you, the attorneys at Brunkenhoefer, P.C.
-Injury Attorneys can help.
+If this is the case for you, the attorney at Brunkenhoefer, P.C.
+Injury Attorney can help.
 We have the resources and legal knowledge necessary to hold your employer or a third party who caused your injuries responsible in court.
 If you were injured in an oilfield accident, do not take the first settlement that comes your way.
 Let our Corpus Christi personal injury lawyers fight for you.
 To explore your legal options, contact us at 361-888-8808 today.